About Candlelighters

 Amanda Garcia

-Quality Improvement & Accreditation Manager for Benton County Public Health
+Quality Improvement & Accreditation Manager, Benton County Public Health

 Liz Kraus, JD